danfuzz/bayou/local-modules/@bayou/client-bundle/README.md

 ### CSS Modules

-The Arugula client code makes use of "CSS modules" so that our CSS can be broken up into smaller files.
+The client code makes use of "CSS modules" so that our CSS can be broken up into smaller files.
 This also gives us the ability to easily control what styles are active in the DOM, and when.

 When the CSS loaded processes a `.css` file it transforms the class names to globally unique values.
 This is to avoid naming collisions with other modules.
 When you import the CSS module into JavaScript you end up with an object that maps the class names that were in the CSS file to the unique name.

 #### Basic Usage